Residential Zoning

 Setbacks define the minimum distance between your building and the property lines.
 They determine the buildable footprint of your lot - the area within which any structure can be placed.
 In the R1 zone, the standard setback requirements are:

 Side yards: A minimum of 5 feet on each side for buildings up to two stories.
 For lots less than 50 feet wide, the side yard can be reduced to 10% of lot width, but never less than 3 feet.
 For buildings taller than 18 feet (in non-hillside, non-coastal areas), one additional foot is required for each 10-foot increment of height above 18 feet.
-The 2017 amendments also introduced a side wall offset/plane break requirement: any side wall exceeding 14 feet in height with a continuous length greater than 45 feet must include an offset at least 5 feet deep and 10 feet long.
+The 2017 amendments also introduced a side wall offset/plane break requirement (distinct from the encroachment plane discussed in the next section): any side wall exceeding 14 feet in height with a continuous length greater than 45 feet must include an offset at least 5 feet deep and 10 feet long.
 This was specifically designed to prevent the flat, unbroken wall planes that characterized many mansionization-era homes.

 Rear yard: 15 feet in the R1 zone.
 In the RE zones, this increases to 20% of lot depth (with a 25-foot maximum for RE9 and RE11, and scaling up for larger zones).